 Welcome back everyone!
-Let’s finish 2022 strong.
+Let’s finish 2023 strong.
 This post contains a couple pieces of simple end-of-year advice, but its real purpose is just a verbal ‘high five’ as we all gear up for the final sprint to the finish line.
-Reading time ~5 minutes.

 Welcome back!

-This is it – the sprint to the finish line 🏃🏼♂️ Those final few weeks before assignments are due and exams and then the end of 2022 (did anyone see it go by?).
+Whether you got to take a break, or it was business as usual, right not, this is it – the sprint to the finish line 🏃🏼♂️ Those final few weeks (approximately 4) before assignments are due and exams and then the end of 2023.

 Students face varying challenges in this last part of the year.
 For some it is preparing for exams.
 For others it is getting final assignments due.
 For those mid-PhD, it is meeting those self-imposed deadlines.
 Regardless, we are all trying to get things done before the year ends, and often juggling an enormous range of other activities at the same time.

 “Discipline” is a strange beast.
-In theory it is pretty simple – it is just clearly defining what we need to do, and sitting down each day to nibble away at it.
-But we all know it generally isn’t that easy in practice.
+In theory it is pretty simple – it is just clearly defining what we need to do and sitting down each day to nibble away at it.
+But it isn’t always easy in practice.
 So many things can throw us off the path: unexpected events, fatigue, strong emotions, powerful distractors, boredom, loss of confidence, setbacks.

 So I have a few pieces of advice.

-➡ First, where possible, protect your existing self-care and wellbeing behaviours.
+➡ Second, where possible, protect your existing self-care and wellbeing behaviours.
 These are often the first things we abandon (to free up some time) but their absence ultimately saps our energy levels and we end up losing time to fatigue.
-So protect your sleep, your exercise, your social engagements.
+So, protect your sleep, your exercise, healthy meals and your social engagements.
 Keep as much richness in your life as possible, even in the face of allocating significant time to studies.
 These activities often provide the energy required to do the hard work.
+If you need to adjust them in the face of increased study or work demands, that is OK.
+Just keep actively engaged with the foundational activities of sustaining a healthy body and mind.

 Remember that you aren’t alone in the final rush to the finish line.
 Both students and staff are working their tushies off to get to the end of the year.